ljavierrodriguez/curso-nodejs-4geeks/middleware.md

 ### Addressing Level Middleware

-The addressing level middleware works in the same way, the application level middleware does, except that it is linked to an instance of express.Router().
+The addressing level middleware works in the same way, as the application level middleware does, except that it is linked to an instance of `express.Router()`.

 ```javascript
 let router = express.Router();